mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/storyboard/README.md

 1.Click on simulator tab.<br>
 2.Click on introduction tab.<br>
-3.Understand the concept of Unipolar RZ and NRZ line codes.<br>
+3.Understand the concept of Polar RZ and NRZ line codes.<br>
 4.Click on done.<br>
 5.Return to home screen.<br>
 6.Click on Experiment.<br>